marcocspereira/real-fevr/README.md

 ## Troubleshooting

-- If sidekiq dies the first time you run `docker-compose up --build`, wait until api install, then run `docker-compose up --build` once again
+- If sidekiq dies the first time you run any `docker-compose up --build`, wait until api install, then run `docker-compose up --build` once again

 ---